 When your sell your incentive stock options shares in a qualifying disposition, you should pay attention to AMT credits, long-term capital gains, the NIIT, and the phaseout tax.

-By knowing when you reach breakpoints that require you pay more tax, you can plan up to and around them.
+By knowing when you reach breakpoints that require you to pay more tax, you can plan up to and around them.
 Doing so could save you thousands of dollars on your tax bill.

 Unfortunately, this planning is not easy to do.
 You need to have a solid understanding of both the calculation for the regular tax and the alternative minimum tax.
 You should also pay attention to different lots of ISO shares and how they may or may not accelerate your AMT tax credit.